 - Preheat oven to 400 degrees F. Arrange oven rack to the bottom third position.

 - Saute aromatics: Place a Dutch oven or large saucepan (with a tight fitting lid) over medium to medium-low heat.
-Add the butter to the pan and melt.
+Add 4 tablespoons of butter to the pan and melt.
 Once the butter is melted, add the shallots and season generously with salt and pepper.
 Cook, stirring occasionally, for about 2-3 minutes or until the shallots are soft.
 Add the garlic and cook until fragrant, about 30 seconds – 1 minute.

 - Then add the rice: Add the rice to the pan and increase the heat to medium.
 Cook, stirring occasionally, until the rice is lightly toasted and every grain is coated in butter, about 2-3 minutes.
 Add 1 cup of wine and cook for 2 minutes, stirring occasionally, until the Arborio starts to look creamy in texture.
 Stir in the warm stock.
 Then, increase the heat to medium-high and bring contents to a rapid simmer (this will take about 2-4 minutes).